 Think about a contract.
 Handshake deals.
 An exchange of promises.
-Welcome to world of bilateral contracts.
-Though contracts can be formed in a variety of manners, such as Unilateral Contracts, the most common contracts that businesses enter into are bilateral contracts.
+Welcome to the world of bilateral contracts.
+Though contracts can be formed in a variety of ways, such as unilateral contracts, the most common version that businesses enter into are bilateral contracts.

 How to Establish a Legally Binding Contract

 To ensure a contract is legally binding, there are four major elements that must exist: